-The news was originally leaked via an internal memo obtained by Giant Bomb, from Activision Publishing CEO Eric Hirshberg who explained :
+The news of the merger was originally leaked via an internal memo obtained by Giant Bomb, from Activision Publishing CEO Eric Hirshberg, who explained:

 “As you know, Neversoft and Infinity Ward teamed up for the development of Call of Duty: Ghosts,” wrote Hirshberg.
 “And through that process, it became clear that the two studios have very complementary skill sets.
 Between these two excellent studios, it seemed like a single ‘super-studio’ could emerge.”

-The memo also revealed that Neversoft co-founder and studio head Joel Jewett and studio director Scott Pease will be retiring from game development after the merger is complete. last year the Nerversoft game studio supported Infinity Ward, developing the Extinction Mode for Call of Duty: Ghosts.
+The memo also revealed that Neversoft co-founder and studio head Joel Jewett and studio director Scott Pease will be retiring from game development after the merger is complete.
+Their departure marks the end of an era for Neversoft, but their contributions to the gaming industry will not be forgotten.
+Last year, the Neversoft game studio supported Infinity Ward by developing the Extinction Mode for Call of Duty: Ghosts, further demonstrating the collaborative potential between the two teams.

 Source: Kotaku